Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 * Lynch/Park Modern Robotics preprint 2017.
 Not about Paden-Kahan, but much about screw theory

 articles
-* Yue-sheng, Ai-ping: Extension of the Second Paden-Kahan Sub-problem..., 2008.
-Extension of PK2 for disjoint axes.
+* Dimovski et al, Algorithmic approach to geometric...: one axis plus 2 parallel axes, without perpendicular requirement of first axis of Chen et al. PK2 modified
 * Elias, Wen: Canonical Subproblems..., 2022.
 Overview of additional subproblems, and description of 6 changed/new subproblems, e. g. extension to 3 or 4 intersecting cones.
-Offers a good overview of previous articles about subproblems and Matlab code in https://github.com/rpiRobotics/linear-subproblem-solutions
+Offers a good overview of previous articles about subproblems
-* https://en.wikipedia.org/wiki/Paden%E2%80%93Kahan_subproblems with formulae PK1 to PK3 (draft for PK 4, 5)
+* Yue-sheng, Ai-ping: Extension of the Second Paden-Kahan Sub-problem..., 2008.
+Extension of PK2 for disjoint axes.
 * An, H.S.; Seo, T.W.; Lee, J.W.
 Generalized solution for a sub-problem of inverse kinematics based on product of exponential formula.
 Joining PK2 and PK3 into one subproblem.
-* Dimovski et al, Algorithmic approach to geometric...: one axis plus 2 parallel axes, without perpendicular requirement of first axis of Chen et al. PK2 modified
+* https://en.wikipedia.org/wiki/Paden%E2%80%93Kahan_subproblems with formulae PK1 to PK3 (draft for PK 4, 5)

 dissertations
 * Paden's dissertation (available as pdf),describing 4 subproblems